Shihabyooo/JebelMarraViz/README.md

 # JebelMarraViz
-Uniy project visualizing topography and rainfall in Jebel (mountain) Marra, Sudan
+Unity project visualizing topography and rainfall in Jebel (mountain) Marra, Sudan

 This project was done "hackathon-style" in < 2 days for a workshop I attended.
-The project targeted Jebel Marra region, but -in theory- could be extended to any other region given its data.
+The project targeted Jebel Marra region, but -in theory- could be used with any other regions data.

 Datasets used:
 - JAXA ALOS World3D, 30m DSM (in geoTIFF format), via OpenTopography.org.
 - NASA/JAXA TRMM rainfall data (average monthely rainfall, in geoTIFF format), via